soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 > is a bit more complicated because of backwards compatibility and performance reasons.
 > `Semigroup` was actually introduced in Haskell after `Monoid`!

-We could add an instance of `Monoid` for our markup `Structure` data type:
+We could add an instance of `Monoid` for our HTML `Structure` data type:

 ```hs